mejbaulmubin786/mejbaulmubin786/README.md

 I am currently exploring:
 - Advanced Laravel features like Jobs, Queues, and Events
 - Modern JavaScript frameworks like React.js or Vue.js for enhanced frontend capabilities
-- DevOps practices, focusing on CI/CD pipelines and automated testing

 ### 📫 How to Reach Me
 - **Email:** mejbaulmubin786@gmail.com